 - Absence of adjustable seat and backrest

 Coming from the house of Gold’s Gym, the XR 55 is one of the most versatile equipment is providing you with an option to perform over 36 exercises but also being one of the most affordable home gym equipment in the market.

-The equipment has a sturdy frame construction made of square steel tubing and also weighs optimally around 300lbs, making us want to set it in one place permanently.
+The equipment has a sturdy frame construction made of square steel tubing and weighs optimally around 300lbs, making us permanently set it in one place.

 Besides being heavy, it also occupies quite some space, although not one of the largest machines.

 The machine is constructed using nylon pulleys, and the cables are made of steel, increasing the maximum tension levels that the machine is capable of.

 You are guaranteed to achieve up to 330 lbs of resistance using the equipment, making it the perfect choice for all levels of trainers.